aliceinwire/presentations/LPC_2025_TALK/LPC_2025_TALK.md

 <!-- summarize priorities around maintainers, library API, 1.0 stability, and KernelCI sync.
 For example few days ago I had to fix kci-dev compare because dashboard api changed and was requiring boot_origin -->

 ---

+## Questions for Kernel Developers & Maintainers

+- What slows you down today?
+- Do you need CI results earlier in your workflow?
+How early?
+- What data from KernelCI do you *actually* look at during development?
+- Would patch-series testing (mbox / git range) help your workflow?
+- How often do you compare test results between revisions?
+- Do you want CI to auto-run on your tree, or only on-demand?
+- What’s missing in kci-dev to make you use it daily?

+---